Adaptive vs. Static Robot-to-Human Handover: A Study on Orientation and Approach Direction: Conclusion

 \section{Conclusion}

-In this paper, we present a novel study that compares a task- and object-oriented framework for adaptive robot-to-human handovers with a static baseline.
-By dynamically adjusting the delivery pose based on real-time tracking of the user's hand position and orientation, the adaptive system successfully aligns the object's affordances to match the human's intended downstream task.
-The experimental validation, grounded in objective physiological metrics and validated subjective questionnaires, demonstrated the potential of this adaptive approach over the traditional static baseline.
-Specifically, dynamic alignment significantly reduced the users' mental workload and physiological stress, as evidenced by the decreased blink rate, while simultaneously increasing their perceived trust in the robot's reliability and mechanical competence.
-Despite these highly encouraging results, limitations exist regarding the small sample size ($N=14$), the limited object categories, the AI vision models' inference speed and camera depth-estimation precision, which proved sensitive to the camera's viewing angle.
-Nevertheless, the statistical significance achieved across both physiological and subjective metrics indicates a robust underlying effect, providing a strong foundation for future experimental validation.
+This study presents an adaptive robot-to-human handover framework that dynamically aligns object affordances to the user's hand and intended downstream task.
+Experimental validation, grounded in objective physiological metrics and subjective questionnaires, demonstrated the promising potential of this approach over a traditional static baseline.
+Specifically, dynamic alignment effectively mitigated the users' mental workload and physiological stress, as evidenced by the significantly lower NASA-TLX scores and decreased blink rate.
+With respect to trust, the two systems were perceived similarly across most dimensions, with the adaptive system yielding significantly higher confidence only in the gripper's ability to securely retain objects.
+Despite these encouraging results, several limitations exist.
+Beyond a small sample size ($N=14$) and limited object categories, the evaluation required participants to keep hands approximately stationary once the delivery pose was detected.
+Furthermore, the controlled static baseline may not fully capture the complexities of unconstrained collaboration.
+Finally, technical limitations remain regarding the AI vision models' inference speed and the camera's depth-estimation precision, which proved sensitive to the viewing angle and environmental occlusion.
+Nevertheless, the statistical trends observed across both physiological and subjective metrics indicate a robust underlying effect, providing a solid foundation for future experimental validation.
 Future work will focus on two main technological advances.
-First, we aim to enhance the system's autonomy by employing algorithms capable of automatically deducing the optimal grasping pose in real-time based on the recognized object, completely generalizing the approach to novel objects regardless of how the robot initially grasps them.
+First, we aim to enhance the system's autonomy by employing algorithms capable of automatically inferring the optimal grasping pose in real-time based on the recognized object, completely generalizing the approach to novel objects regardless of how the robot initially grasps them.
 Second, we plan to replace the standard Franka parallel gripper with a fully articulated anthropomorphic robotic hand.
 This hardware upgrade will allow us to investigate how a more human-like embodiment influences the user's psychological perception, trust dynamics, and overall acceptance during handover tasks.